lainemarrah/TCGAGenes/README.md

 # TCGAGenes

 **Setup/install**
-* R
-* All the packages listed at the top of survivalgenes.R
+Make sure you have R as well as all of the packages loaded at the top of survivalgenes.R.

 Download the repository and make sure survivalgenes.R is executable using the below code:
 ```